Koekto-code/SBEngine/README.md

 	GLAD Loader 2.0.0 (for GL 3.3): https://gen.glad.sh/
 	STB https://github.com/nothings/stb
-All of them except Assimp are placed in ./source/deps/ Some parts of original libraries may be deleted to reduce their size (such as .git folders, tests, cmake files, documentation...)
+All of them except Assimp are placed in ./source/deps/
 ```
 # Launching
 ```